michaelshi-logdna/Activity-Tracker-with-LogDNA/sqlquery.md

 5. Identify the file that you want to query.

-    Notice that the file name has the name of your {{site.data.keyword.at_full_notm}} instance and the date, in UTC format, of the events that are included.
+    Notice that the file name has the name of your {{site.data.keyword.at_full_notm}} instance, the date and time, in UTC format, of the events that are included.

     If you get a file of `20 bytes`, that file does not have any data.